All articles

 By encouraging spontaneous exchanges both in and out of class, students gain communicative competence and sociolinguistic awareness (Canale & Swain, 1980).
 Daily low-stakes interaction transforms English from an academic subject into a social tool.
 Over time, small talk becomes a rehearsal for authentic fluency – the confidence to connect, not just communicate.

-In the immersive summer programme in Dublin learners will practise short, goal-oriented interactions throughout the city– ordering at cafés, chatting with locals, and initiating conversation.
+In the immersive summer programme in Dublin, learners practise short, goal-oriented interactions throughout the city – ordering at cafés, chatting with locals, and initiating conversation.
 Each exchange reinforces linguistic and pragmatic skills, resulting in measurable gains in speaking confidence (Dörnyei & Ryan, 2015).

 Because English, as with any language, must be lived to be learned.